AtrCheema/AI4Water/docs/source/understanding.rst

 Module linkage
 ===============
 The information flow in the ai4water framework is illustrated in following diagram.
+The sub-modules on the left are about model building, training, hyperaparameter optimization and comparison of models.
+On the other hand, the sub-modules on the left are related to data-preprocessing, data-preparation, post-processing of results and visualization.

 .. image:: imgs/architecture.png
     :align: center